ACDSee: Free version

 In August 2012, ACD Systems released ACDSee Free, which retains all viewing features for the most common image formats (BMP, GIF, JPEG, PNG, TGA, TIFF, WBMP, PCX, PIC, WMF, EMF); it lacks a thumbnail browser, and support for RAW and ICO formats.
 A reviewer at BetaNews found it "fast, configurable and easy to use".
 The version runs on Windows XP or newer.
-Product was discontinued in August 2013.
+The product was discontinued in August 2013.